chaturec/chaturbate-recorder-and-downloader/README.md

 **Q: What does the status "Invalid performer username" mean?**

-A: If you use VPN and see the bot captcha when accessing Chaturbate, it will be hard to verify if the performer username is correct.
-Please try to disable VPN or verify if you entered the correct performer username.
+A: This means that Chaturbate shows a bot captcha, and the app is unable to verify if the performer username is correct.
+Please note while we do our best to avoid this, it's still possible.
+Here are some solutions:
+   - Sometimes they may block IP addresses by mistake, please try to change it.
+   - If you use VPN (Virtual Private Network) software, please try to disable it or change the country.
+   - If you don't use VPN (Virtual Private Network) software, please try to enable it.

 **Q: What does the status "Please wait" mean?**